 - Determine the size of your site (include all offsite spoils or staging areas.)
 If your site is one acre or more, you will need a Storm Water pollution Prevention Plan.
 If your site is 5 acres or greater then you are also required to submit a Notice of Intent.
 (Note: Some 1-5 acre sites may require a Notice of Intent due to a common plan of development.)

-- Develop a Storm Water Pollution Protection Plan (SWP3).
-Implement the SwP3 and update as work progresses.
+- Develop a Storm Water Pollution Protection Plan (SW3P).
+Implement the SW3P and update as work progresses.

-- Submit a completed Notice of Intent at least 7 days prior to beginning construction.
+- Submit a Notice of Intent (NOI) prior to beginning construction.

 - Complete the site inspections at least once every 7 days OR at least once every 14 days AND after a rain event of 1/2" or more.
 (Some local agencies may require more stringent inspection frequencies; such as weekly AND post rain inspections.
-They may also require inspectors certified by an approved training program.
+They may also require inspectors certified by an approved training program (ie., CESSWI, CPESC)

 - Maintain your erosion controls and correct problems within 7 days; document actions taken.